JCHU14/fs-journal/notes/05-javascript.md

 ? is a turnary
-? 'love' : 'hate' a "if()" statement inside of objects Sweetalert2 is good for better pop up windows
+? 'love' : 'hate' a "if()" statement inside of objects Sweetalert2 is good for better pop up windows queryselector allows you to grab a .class inside of css